 The questionnaire was designed to include fields that need to be interviewed, such as knowledge, attitude, behavior, awareness, ability, and level of participation of local people in conservation.
 The KAB survey questionnaire was used to assess indigenous people's knowledge, attitudes, and behaviors towards resource conservation and management.
-The system of survey questions was included in the ArcGIS survey 123 software (https://doc.arcgis.com/en/survey123/ reference/whatissurvey123.htm).
+The system of survey questions included in ArcGIS 123 software was the survey (https://doc.arcgis.com/en/survey123/reference/whatissurvey123.htm).
 The interviewers used their smartphones, which contained a questionnaire, to interview and enter answers directly on the device.